AkhilByteWrangler/AkhilByteWrangler/README.md

 ## About Me

-I'm **Akhil Chintalapati**, a passionate Machine Learning and Data Science enthusiast currently pursuing my Master's in Artificial Intelligence at **Duke University** 🏛️ (Class of '26).
+I'm **Akhil**, a passionate Machine Learning and Data Science enthusiast currently pursuing my Master's at **Duke University** 🏛️ (Class of '26).
 Before this, I earned my Bachelor's in Computer Science with Data Science from **Vellore Institute of Technology** 🎓.
 My journey so far has been about transforming data into actionable insights, building AI solutions, and making complex systems more efficient.

 ### What Makes Me Tick?